gnois/luaty/README.md

-Luaty is yet another indent sensitive language, with some opinionated syntax that compiles to Lua.
+Luaty is yet another indent sensitive language with some opinionated syntax that compiles to Lua.
 It comes with an optional type checker with limited type inference.

 Differences from Lua
 ---
 Less syntax boilerplates
   * no more `end`
   * no more `do` after `for` and `while`